andresfercos-cyber/andresfercos-cyber/README.md

 Web & Multimedia Developer | Systems Specialist with 15+ Years of Experience

-I grew up surrounded by circuits, and today I'm building the future with code and AI.
-With a solid 15-year foundation in hardware technical support, I've evolved into Multimedia and Web Development (SENA), integrating Artificial Intelligence into every workflow.
-I'm a self-taught specialist focused on scalable solutions, systems optimization, and modern digital architecture.
+Web and multimedia developer in training (SENA).
+I ​​have 15 years of experience in computer technical support and repair, which has given me a solid foundation in systems and troubleshooting.
+I currently develop projects using HTML, JavaScript, and Python, integrating artificial intelligence.
+I focus on functional solutions and optimization.

 * 🌍  I'm based in colombia
 * ✉️  You can contact me at [andresfercos@gmail.com](mailto:andresfercos@gmail.com)